Ekaterina Shutova

 Research

-My research is in the area of natural language processing, with a specific focus on computational semantics and machine learning from linguistic and multimodal data.
+My research is in the area of natural language processing, with a specific focus on machine learning from linguistic and multimodal data.
 Current interests and projects include:

 few-shot learning for NLP